bitmand/utterson/README.md

 # Utterson

-Utterson is your friendly frontend/web editor build in Ruby for [Jekyll][jekyll] sites.
+Utterson is your friendly frontend/web editor for [Jekyll][jekyll] sites.

 It is in a **very early state** at this point, please read about the features and the roadmap further down in this document.

 ## Get started

-It's fairly simple to get started and test Mister Hyde:
+It's very simple to get started and test Utterson:

     git clone git@github.com:gabriel-john/utterson.git
     cd utterson